 “Do” diligence

-Michael’s time in Portland was short-lived, and we were seeing him less and less, opting more often for phone calls and text messages.
-His Schmidt’s efforts almost entirely focused on establishing relationships with the many parties interested in investing in or acquiring the company.
-Regardless of not interacting as often, I was happy to have him focusing on identifying funding for whatever the next stage of our business would be.
+With Michael back in Florida, we were seeing him less and less, as he opted more often for phone calls and text messages.
+His Schmidt’s efforts focused almost entirely on establishing relationships with the many parties interested in investing in or acquiring the company.
+Even though we didn’t interact as often, I was happy to have him focusing on identifying funding for whatever the next stage of our business would be.

-When we received interest from two of the largest consumer goods companies in the world, it was exhilarating and mind-boggling.
-These large companies were known as “strategics,” big companies that strategically make acquisitions, in consideration of their entire portfolio, in order to further their business goals.
+When we received interest from two of the largest CPG companies in the world, it was exhilarating and mind-boggling.
+These large companies were known as “strategics,” big companies that strategically make acquisitions—in consideration of their entire portfolio—in order to further their business goals.
 We embarked on a due diligence process with each.
 This meant providing a complete historical assessment of Schmidt’s finances, tax history, supply chain, marketing strategies, staff, IT structure, and so forth.
 There were hundreds of questions and requests to field, like:

 How large is your consumer database and how many data points are there per consumer?

-What are manufacturing cycle times, batch sizes, tank storage capacity, packaging lines speed and equipment?
+What are manufacturing cycle times, batch sizes, tank storage capacity, packaging lines speed, and equipment?

-List of all countries into which the Company sells or provides products or services, along with the annual dollar levels of sales into each country.
+List all countries into which the Company sells or provides products or services, along with the annual dollar levels of sales into each country.

 Provide detail of new innovations and associated revenue and profitability assumptions.